What is cervical mucus?

 To test its elasticity, stretch it between your thumb and index finger:

-Evaluate these three criteria:
+Assess these three criteria:

 A strange texture: foamy or lumpy, typical of yeast infections.